Guy Rozemont: The first constitutional conference in London

+The President of the Labour Party, Guy Rozemont, did not have the privilege to take part in the second constitutional conference in London.
+He died March 22, 1956.

 Personal life

 Guy Rozemont married Elsie Commins (born 1910, daughter of Walter Hugh Commins and Valentine Béchard) in St Ignace's Chapel, Rose Hill, in September 1946.
 They adopted Guy's brother's son, Guito Rozemont.
 In September 1954, his wife died of a thrombosis aged forty-four, after which he lived alone with his son, but turned increasingly to alcohol in his bereavement.
 On 22 March 1956, Guy Rozemont died in Victoria Hospital, Quatre Bornes having been visited by his contemporaries, Seewoosagur Ramgoolam and Renganaden Seeneevassen.
 A requiem Mass was held at the Sacré-Cœur church in Beau Bassin, attended by the British governor, the French consul and the mayor of Port Louis, with 45,000 people gathered outside according to Le Mauricien (23 March 1956).

 Memorial

 In memory of Guy Rozemont, a monument was erected in Port Louis and the place where the monument stands has been named Guy Rozemont Square.
 The headquarters of the Mauritius Labour Party is found there.
 In addition, several streets in Mauritius, a primary government school in Port Louis and a stadium in Quatre Bornes, among others, have been named after this eminent personality.